Brand Names: Cefzil

 What should I discuss with my healthcare provider before taking cefprozil (Cefzil)?

-- a history of intestinal problems, such as colitis; or
+- intestinal problems, such as colitis; or

 How should I take cefprozil (Cefzil)?